 Through reflection, dialogue, and discovery, this 3-day seminar seeks to help faith leaders understand the important role they have in envisioning change and mobilizing community members to engage in community health and development initiatives.
 The training will clarify the roles of faith leaders, other leaders, and individuals in the community.
 Through this training, faith community leaders will understand and help communities identify ways to improve health and well-being in households, especially the health of mothers and their children.
 After this seminar, leaders of faith congregations and communities will be able to share this vision with those who they influence as faith leaders and encourage them to participate in on-going project trainings, activities and initiatives.
 An engaged and mobilized community seeking positive health outcomes together will ensure the project achieves its goals and objectives.

-This curriculum is intended to be used in the earlier stages of behavior change, in particular, sensitizing and mobilizing faith leaders in community health engagement, ensuring that the readiness for change - within neighborhoods, households, and families - is not hindered by misinformation or ill-informed public discourse from these influential leaders.
+In the SCOPE HIV edition, the 3-day seminar is broken into modules and combined with Messages of Hope and the SASA!
+Faith Start Phase.
+The combination of these curricula for faith leaders work together to create sustainable behavior change.
+The Making Our Communities Better curriculum is intended to be used in the earlier stages of behavior change, in particular, sensitizing and mobilizing faith leaders in community engagement in addressing gaps in the HIV response, ensuring that the readiness for change - within neighborhoods, households, and families - is not hindered by misinformation or ill-informed public discourse from these influential leaders.

-Therefore, the curriculum is not intended to provide a deep dive in a technical area of health; and thus, the health content is presented at the basic level.
-World Relief has gotten significant buy-in from faith leaders for this additional step of preparation.
+Therefore, the curriculum is not intended to provide a deep dive in a technical area of HIV care and treatment; and thus, the HIV care and treatment, gender, and justice for children content is presented at the basic level.
+World Relief has received significant buy-in from faith leaders for this additional step of preparation.
 After completing this curriculum, faith leaders will be prepared to participate in additional project engagement, including technical area training and engagement, community events, and encouraging their congregants to participate in community activities and volunteerism.